Random-field random surfaces: Introduction

 The proof of the upper bounds~\eqref{eq:14021308} is based on the observation that the difference $w^x := v_{L , \eta} - v_{L , \eta^x}$ solves a discrete linear elliptic equation of the form

-with $\delta_y$ the Kronecker delta function, the elliptic operator $-\nabla \cdot \a \nabla$ is defined in~\eqref{eq:11330408}, and the environment $\a$ is explicit, depends on the ground state $v_{\eta, L}$ and the elastic potential $V$, and satisfies the uniform ellipticity estimates $c_- \leq \a \leq c_+$.
-Using the linearity of the equation~\eqref{eq:092627077bis}, the mapping $w^{x}$ can be rewritten
+with $\delta_y$ the Kronecker delta function and with the elliptic operator $-\nabla \cdot \a \nabla$ defined in~\eqref{eq:11330408}.
+Here, the environment $\a$ is an explicit function of the ground state $v_{\eta, L}$ and the potential $V$ (in particular, $\a$ is random) which satisfies the pointwise uniform ellipticity estimates $c_- \leq \a \leq c_+$ almost surely.
+Using the linearity of the equation~\eqref{eq:092627077bis}, the mapping $w^{x}$ can be rewritten as

 where $G_\a : \Lambda_L^+ \to (0 , \infty)$ is the Green's function associated with the environment $\a$ and satisfying Dirichlet boundary condition on the boundary of the box $\Lambda_L$.
-Using the uniform ellipticity of the environment $\a$, one can obtain upper and lower bounds on the Green's function $G_\a$ which are uniform in the environment $\a$.
+The famed Nash-Aronson bounds (Proposition~\ref{prop.NashAronson}) provides upper and lower bounds on the Green's function $G_\a$ whenever $\a$ is uniformly elliptic.
+They establish that the map $G_\a$ is comparable to the standard random walk Green's function on $\mathbb{Z}^d$, whose square has the same order of magnitude as the right-hand side of \eqref{eq:14021308}.
 Using that the random variables $\eta(x)$ and $\tilde \eta^x(x)$ have the same expectation and are of unit variance allows to deduce the upper bound~\eqref{eq:14021308}.